OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-08-Data-and-Secret-Handling-Failures.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 3 |

+## The Gist

+No-code/low-code applications often store data or secrets as part of their "code" or on managed databases offered by the platform, which must be stored adequately in compliance with regulation and security requirements.

+## Business User Description

 All applications store or use data, and some of that data is more sensitive than others.
 If a developer is unaware of what data is considered “sensitive data”, or the processes to protect that data, the sensitive information could be exposed.

 This can include data such as username/password, credentials to access other systems, personal identifiable information (PII) and more based upon the specific business.

-## The Gist

-No-code/low-code applications often store data or secrets as part of their "code" or on managed databases offered by the platform, which must be stored adequately in compliance with regulation and security requirements.

 ## Description